Frank Inn

 Frank Inn, born Elias Franklin Freeman (May 8, 1916 – July 27, 2002), was an American animal trainer.
-He trained several animals for movies, including the dogs in the Benji series and the cat Orangey.
+He trained several animals for television programs and movies, including the dogs in the Benji series and the cat Orangey.
 He also trained the dog in Honey, I Shrunk the Kids.

 Personal life

 Elias Franklin Freeman was born in Camby, Indiana, to a Quaker family.
 He left home at age 17, changed his name to Frank Inn, and sought his fortune in Hollywood.
 He learned to train animals while recovering from a serious car accident in Culver City, California.

 Inn was married to the former Juanita Heard for 50 years, from 1946 until her death in 1996.
 They had three children.
 After Juanita's death, Inn retired and devoted his time to writing poetry, assembling a museum of memorabilia from his long career, and training a new generation of animal wranglers.

-Inn died on July 27, 2002 at the age of 86 after a brief illness.
+Inn died on July 27, 2002, at the age of 86 after a brief illness.
 He kept the ashes of many of his beloved animals after they had died, and it was his wish to have these buried with him at Forest Lawn Memorial Park (Hollywood Hills).
 He had a special coffin made to accommodate the animal urns.